-McClair was an important member of the Manchester United team that dominated the Premer League in the 1990s winning the title on four occasions during his time at the club.
+During his time at United he was an important part of the team that dominated the Premer League in the 1990s winning the title on four occasions during his time at the club.

-Upon retiring from playing he immediately moved back to England to become Brian Kidd’s assistant at Blackburn Rovers but they were both sacked from the club after a year after a run of poor results.
+Upon retiring from playing he moved back to England to become Brian Kidd’s assistant at Blackburn Rovers but they were both sacked from the club after failing to keep the side from relegation from the Premier League.

-McClair left his job with the Scottish FA in July 2016 because he didn’t feel comfortable spending so much time in the boardroom when he would rather be on the coaching fields.
+He stayed in this role for nine years before joining the Scottish Football Association in 2015 as performance director but left after a year because he didn’t feel comfortable spending so much time in the boardroom when he would rather be on the coaching fields.